maafaishal/technical-test/PART-4-SOLUTION.md

 **1. Firestore Index Configuration**

-We need to implement a composite index in Firestore or definet it locally in`firestore.indexes.json`:
+We need to implement a composite index in Firestore or define it locally in`firestore.indexes.json`:

 ```
 {